Bariatric Surgery for Teens with Severe Obesity Study: Teen-LABS

 - Nationwide Children’s Hospital, Ohio

 Before joining the study, all of the teens made the decision to have weight-loss surgery.
-While the study did not provide their surgeries, all surgeries took place at one of the Teen-LABS’ clinical locations.
+While the study did not provide their surgeries, all surgeries took place at one of the Teen-LABS’ clinical locations specialized in the surgical evaluation and management of young people with severe obesity.
 Their health was then evaluated as part of the study before and after surgery.
 The surgeries were performed between 2007 and 2012.

 In 2016, NIDDK extended funding for Teen-LABS for several more years to allow the researchers to gain additional information from participants on longer-term benefits and risks from the surgery.
 For example, researchers will assess